agentsea/skillpacks/README.md

 actions = ActionEvent.find(tool=desktop.ref(), approved=True)
 ```

-Tune a model on the actions
+Tune a model on the actions (In progress)

 ```python
 from skillpacks.model import InternVLChat